stevenrichter16/GANArt/README.md

   **Long Description:**
   When you misplace something, there's no reason to delay for even a second – especially if it's important.
 The Newton is a Bluetooth key finder that pairs with your iPhone or Android so you can use the free app to find anything you've misplaced in seconds!
 It has an ultra-precise location system and works even if it is in another room or buried under junk mail!
 Simply attach the device to any keyring and download the free app – available for both Android and iPhone – on Google Play or Apple's App Store.
 You'll never have to worry about losing your keys, laptop, or purse again!
 ##

+These products were generated on the spot and highlight the formidable nature of GPT-3's creative potential.
+Additionally, this use case provides a glimpse at the future potential of machine learning in areas long seen as inpenetrable by AI.
+Art, culture, and the overall human experience will be influenced by algorithms with more precision and pervasiveness than currently seen.
+Though present-day algorithms have a reputation for swaying thoughts and behaviors without consent, and no doubt will in the future, powerful technologies on the order of GPT-3 can be democratized and given to everyone for their own personal persuits.
+When this era of accessible AI emerges, the playing field will level and the human experience will be rippend for significant progress.

 **In Summary**

-My long-term goal, to facilitate creativity with technology, has only just started.
-As I displayed here, I will bring the originality, insight, and innovation essential for your business solutions.
+My long-term goal is to facilitate creativity with technology, and vice versa.
+As I displayed here, I will bring the originality, insight, and innovation essential for your business solutions and company mission.